ptheywood/gtc-2019-talk/presentation.md

 ---

-# CPU Simulator - Aimsun
+# Reference CPU Simulator)

+@todo - This slide needs to show that to achieve our goals we need to do something.
+What are we simulating.
+A standardised benchmark

 .col-6[
 + Aimsun 8.1